-Sport is one of the four pillars* of education at Dulwich College Beijing.
+Sport is one of the five pillars* of education at Dulwich College Beijing.
 Engagement in sports not only aids in students' physical development; it also helps to enhance social, emotional as well as time and stress management skills.
 Competitive sports celebrate the successes of hard teamwork and resilience and at the same time, teach young people how to deal with defeat and lose with grace.

 With our strong sports programme, we want to instil in all our students, from Early Years to Junior School to Senior School, a love for regular physical activities so that they will take the habit with them to university and beyond.